 - Consider modified approaches in individual schools and classrooms based on special situations.

 - Communicate clearly with food allergy parents and encourage open discussion.

 The recommendations also outline everyone’s role in managing food allergies in schools during the COVID-19 pandemic.

 The Asthma and Allergy Foundation of America (AAFA) also created a COVID-19 and Asthma Toolkit for Schools.
-This resource supplements current district, state and federal reopening guidelines.
-It has resources to help schools better manage asthma and while addressing the new coronavirus.
-It also has AAFA’s “Is it COVID-19, the Flu, a Cold, Allergies or Asthma?” symptoms chart for quick reference (in English and Spanish) and a list of resources.
+This resource supplements current district, state, and federal guidelines.
+It has resources to help schools better manage asthma and while addressing the COVID-19.
+It also has AAFA’s “Is it COVID-19, the Flu, a Cold, Allergies, or Asthma?” symptoms chart for quick reference (in English and Spanish) and a list of resources.

-While increased cleaning can help reduce the spread of the new coronavirus, it can be an asthma trigger.
-Asthma is the leading chronic disease in children.
+While increased cleaning can help reduce the spread of the coronavirus, it can be an asthma trigger.
+Asthma is a leading chronic disease in children.
 There is a good chance nearly every U.S. classroom has a student with asthma.
 Many staff members have asthma too.

 School staff should also remember cleaning and disinfecting are not the same.
 Some cleaners clean and some disinfect.
 Clean first to remove particles and residue (including food) from surfaces.
 Then disinfect to remove possible virus particles.

 Sign up to receive your copy.
 You will be alerted if any changes are applied to the toolkit or future editions are released.

 Kids With Food Allergies is a division of AAFA.